-Essentials to finding a lawyer in China that speaks English
+Finding a professional lawyer in China that speaks English

-I’ve had my share of success as well as failure in the China courts, and in this blog post I’d like to share some of the key lessons that I learned the hard way when answering the deceptively simple question of “how to find a good lawyer in China?”
+I’ve had my share of success as well as failure in the China courts, and in this article I’d like to share some of the key lessons that I learned the hard way when answering the deceptively simple question of “how to find a good lawyer in China?”

-How to find, contract and pay an affordable lawyer in China- that’s professional and speaks English too!”
+How to find, engage and pay for an affordable lawyer in China- that’s professional and speaks English too!”

 Step One: Look in the right place: China, not back home

 There are essentially 3 types of law firms operating in China

 Type 1: Large multinational firms with offices in your home country and partners in China.
 They target large clients with large bank accounts.
 They usually offer excellent service, have dedicated account managers and are set up to tackle legal issues for clients that involve 3 or more national jurisdictions.
 But if your particular legal issue is in China, you may not need global expertise.

 Type 2: At the other end of the spectrum, there are lots of local lawyers in Asia with variable degrees of professional and affordability, yet they often lack the foreign language, project management and customer service skills to successfully engage overseas clients.
 But they are low cost.